zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Another one of Achmiz's detractors replies that ["[t]here is little-no hope of most people overcoming their tendency to feel insulted and attacked, and that when you talk in a way that provokes these feelings, you destroy the opportunity to do a useful formative evaluation[.]"](https://www.lesswrong.com/posts/9DhneE5BRGaCS2Cja/moderation-notes-re-recent-said-duncan-threads?commentId=BAi4Lbf6jdGyk7F6i)

 In reply, Achmiz [patiently explains why asking for examples isn't an insult or an attack](https://www.lesswrong.com/posts/9DhneE5BRGaCS2Cja/moderation-notes-re-recent-said-duncan-threads?commentId=KsoyFHZv5FYMTNz5J).
-The question can _become_ a demerit to an author if an answer could be reasonably expected[^email-anecdote] and the author doesn't have one, but it's wrong to interpret the question itself as an attack when it can often be easily answered.
+The question can _become_ a demerit to an author if an answer would be expected[^email-anecdote] and the author doesn't have one, but it's wrong to interpret the question itself as an attack when it can often be easily answered.

 [^email-anecdote]: As the comment's "Scenario I" makes clear, it's possible that examples might be lacking in early-stage work, but that's okay as long as the incompleteness of the work is clearly indicated.
 In a recent email exchange with Achmiz, he